serverlessworkflow/specification/specification.md

 </details>

-The `interval` property uses the ISO 8601 time interval format (can be repeating) to describe when workflow instances are allowed be created.
+The `interval` property uses the ISO 8601 time repeating interval format to describe when workflow instances will be automatically created.
-There is a number of ways to express the time interval:
+There are a number of supported ways to express the repeating interval:

-1. **Start** + **End**: Defines the start and end time, for example "2020-03-20T13:00:00Z/2021-05-11T15:30:00Z", meaning workflow instances can be created from March 20th 2020 at 1PM UTC until May 11th 2021 at 3:30pm UTC.
-2. **Start** + **Duration**: Defines the start time and the duration, for example: "2020-03-20T13:00:00Z/P1Y2M10DT2H30M", meaning workflow instances can be created from March 20th 2020 at 1pm UTC and continue to do so for 1 year, 2 months, 10 days 2 hours and 30 minutes.
+1. `R/<Start>/<Duration>`: Defines the start time and a duration, for example: "R/2020-03-20T13:00:00Z/PT2H", meaning workflow instances will be automatically created every 2 hours starting from March 20th 2020 at 1pm UTC.
-3. **Duration** + **End**: Defines the duration and an end, for example: "P1Y2M10DT2H30M/2020-05-11T15:30:00Z", meaning that workflow instances can be created from when the first instance is created until 1 year, 2 months, 10 days 2 hours and 30 minutes from that time, or until May 11th 2020 at 3:30PM UTC, whichever comes first.
+2. `R/<Duration>/<End>`: Defines a duration and an end, for example: "R/PT2H/2020-05-11T15:30:00Z", meaning that workflow instances will be automatically created every 2 hours until until May 11th 2020 at 3:30PM UTC.
-4. **Duration**: Defines the duration only, for example: ""P1Y2M10DT2H30M"", meaning workflow instances can be created for 1 year, 2 months, 10 days 2 hours and 30 minutes from the time the first instance is created.
+3. `R/<Duration>`: Defines a duration only, for example: "R/PT2H", meaning workflow instances will be automatically created every 2 hours.

-The `cron` property uses a [cron expression](http://crontab.org/) to describe a repeating interval upon which a workflow instance should be created (automatically).
+The `cron` property uses a [cron expression](http://crontab.org/) to describe a repeating interval upon which a workflow instance should be created automatically.
 For more information see the [cron definition](#Cron-Definition) section.

-The `timezone` property is used to define a time zone name to evaluate the cron expression against.
-If not specified, it should default to the local machine time zone.
+The `timezone` property is used to define a time zone name to evaluate the cron or interval expression against.
+If not specified, it should default to UTC time zone.
 See [here](https://en.wikipedia.org/wiki/List_of_tz_database_time_zones) for a list of timezone names.
+For ISO 8601 date time values in `interval` or `cron.validUntil`, runtimes should treat `timezone` as the 'local time' (UTC if `interval` is not defined by the user).

 Note that when the workflow starting state is an [Event](#Event-State) defining cron-based scheduled starts for the runtime implementations would mean that there needs to be an event service that issues